 Updates to Adidas Energy Boost 2.0 ATR

-- The Adidas Energy Boost 2.0 ATR’s most glaring update is the removal of the leather midfoot panels for the sturdier midfoot rib cage.
-An already snug fit got another level of foot-hugging feature from this update.
+- The Adidas Energy Boost 2.0 ATR’s most glaring update compared to its original version the Adidas Energy Boost is the removal of the leather midfoot panels for the sturdier midfoot rib cage.
+An already snug fit got another level of the foot-hugging feature from this update.

 - The heel area gets a slight upgrade courtesy of stronger, more luxurious material and the same plastic in the midfoot that extends a bit to this part.
 This new plastic feature enhances heel support and security.